Shawn Michaels vs British Bulldog was one of the most disgusting moments in HBKs’ career

 Shawn Michaels vs British Bulldog

 However, Shawn Michaels had other ideas.
-He and fellow DX partner Triple H got into Vince McMahon’s ear and politicked their way into changing the finish of their match.
+He and fellow DX partner Triple H got into Vince McMahon’s ear and convinced him to change the finish of their match.
 Rather than sending the fans home happy with the hometown hero standing victorious, it would be the Heart Break Kid who walked out of Birmingham with the European Championship.

-Shawn Michaels made The British Bulldog tap out to the Figure Four Leg Lock in front of his home country, as all the air left the room.
-The crowd were instantly deflated but that wasn’t the worst part.
+Shawn Michaels made The British Bulldog tap out to the Figure Four Leg Lock in front of his home country.As soon as his hand slapped the mat in defeat, all the air left the arena.
+The crowd were instantly deflated, but that wasn’t the worst part.

 Sitting in the front row was Davey Boy Smith’s (The British Bulldog’s real name) family.
 This included his wife and most notably his sister, who was suffering with cancer and who the match was dedicated to.

 This was during peak “not going to lose” Shawn Michaels.
-He politicked his way into the main event and to win the match, keeping a championship he had no business being involved with.
-That was the last big moment Bulldog would have had in the WWE and would move to WCW soon after, which is where his career would sadly be ended by a bump on a trap door.
+He schemed his way into the main event and to win the match, keeping a championship he had no business being involved with.
+That was the last big moment Bulldog would have had in the WWE

 To make things go from bad to worse, HBK did absolutely nothing with the title.
 He would hold the belt until December, where he would lose it (on purpose, mind you) in a match against teammate Triple H in one of the most iconic Raw moments in the companies history.